Contents

 { "status": "unavailable" } // 503, store read threw

-The probe goes through the economy's public read surface, not the ledger directly — createServer only ever receives an Economy, so it can't reach past that boundary.
+The probe goes through the economy’s public read surface, not the ledger directly, since createServer only ever receives the Economy and the narrow ports pick, so it can’t reach past that boundary.

 Wiring it onto a runtime